nogibjj/IDS-Week2_MiniProject_us26/README.md

 ## Code Description

 1. stats_descriptive.py - This python file contains 3 function to calculate mean, median,  mode and standard deviation
-2. test_stats.py - This python file is reading World University Ranking.csv and testing the four functions in stats_descriptive.pyand asserts the true value
+2. test_stats.py - This python file is reading World University Ranking.csv and testing the four functions in stats_descriptive.py and asserts the true value

 ## CI/CD Automation files